 One thing Jackery should do is to put anti-dust rubber plugs on every port to stop the ports from getting dirty.

 Jackery sells a carrying case bag (click to view on Amazon) that protects it further.

-One of the biggest selling points with the Explorer 500 is how portable it is for how much power it packs.
+One of the biggest selling points of the Explorer 500 is how portable it is for how much power it packs.

-It’s not the kind of battery you take on a hike, but for tent-campers, emergency uses, or RVers, it’s a great option that is easy to carry and store.
+It’s not the kind of battery you take on a hike, but for tent-campers, emergency use, or RVers, it’s a great option that is easy to carry and store.

 The built-in rigid handle on top makes it easy to grab and transport.